chaos-indivisvm/chaos-docs/docs/handbook.md

 MUMBLE IS OUR PRIMARY LINE OF COMMUNICATION.
 STAYING IN MUMBLE DURING YOUR DOWNTIME IS THE BEST WAY TO KNOW WHEN WE ARE DOING STUFF!

+#### Personal Conduct
+While our group is fairly light hearted and easy going, you are still expected to conduct yourself in a way that does not misrepresent or harm the group's image.
+This applies to internal and external issues.

+Specifically:

++ You must listen to commands given to you by those that outrank you unless they violate the actual law or Second Life Terms of Service
++ You should not go out of your way to antagonize members of the group after they've asked you to stop, there will be consequences for this.
+Jokes can go too far
++ If you are having an issue with a member of another group allow the Enforcers to handle it for you so that it does not become a future problem for Command to have to deal with later.
++ This is not a dating group.
+It is fine if your Significant Other joins the group but your relationship drama is not our responsibility.

+If you are having an issue with another member you **must** notify an Enforcer if attempting to fix it on your own has failed.
+Combat Conduct is covered later in the handbook.

 #### Activity:
 You are expected, upon joining, to take part in at least 3 raids ( attacks on other sims ) or defenses each week.